slicksys/blazorboilerplate/docs/quickstarts/entity_framework_core.rst

    The main DbContext is **ApplicationDbContext**.
    **PersistedGrantDbContext** and **ConfigurationDbContext** depend on `IdentityServer4 <https://identityserver4.readthedocs.io/en/latest/quickstarts/5_entityframework.html#database-schema-changes-and-using-ef-migrations>`_; if new versions have changed one or both db contexts, you have to add migrations.
-The migrations are in **BlazorBoilerplate.Storage**, so you have to open your shell in this path.
+The migrations are in **SSDCPortal.Storage**, so you have to open your shell in this path.
 Then you have to specify the project where the db contexts are added to the services, because **dotnet ef** has to know how to find and instantiate them.
-In our case the so called startup project is **BlazorBoilerplate.Server**.
+In our case the so called startup project is **SSDCPortal.Server**.
 So the commands are:

 ::

- dotnet ef --startup-project ../BlazorBoilerplate.Server/ migrations add 4Preview3 -c PersistedGrantDbContext --verbose --no-build --configuration Debug
+ dotnet ef --startup-project ../SSDCPortal.Server/ migrations add 4Preview3 -c PersistedGrantDbContext --verbose --no-build --configuration Debug

 ::

- dotnet ef --startup-project ../BlazorBoilerplate.Server/ migrations add 4Preview3 -c ConfigurationDbContext --verbose --no-build --configuration Debug
+ dotnet ef --startup-project ../SSDCPortal.Server/ migrations add 4Preview3 -c ConfigurationDbContext --verbose --no-build --configuration Debug

 Without the **--no-build** parameter, **dotnet** rebuilds the startup project, but if you have just built it with Visual Studio, it is just a